-SKM indicated that this type of equipment can normally be expected to reach obsolescence after approximately 10 years service, beyond which it can be expected to suffer a reduction in reliability due to an increased component failure rate and a lack of service support.
-In some cases the equipment life may be extended.
+SKM indicated that this type of equipment can normally be expected to reach obsolescence after about 10 years, beyond which it can be expected to suffer a reduction in reliability due to an increased component failure rate and a lack of service support.
+Sometimes the life may be extended.
 However, in SKM's experience, 10 years can be considered typical.
 On this basis, the timing of the asset replacement is considered appropriate.